HumanMovementNeuroscience/capstone/notes/Matthis-BIOL4701-Biology-Capstone-online-Spring-2024-Syllabus.md

 In this course, each student will:
 - Develop, create, plan, execute their own Capstone project
 - Engage and other students' as they work their own projects, and receive assistance from their peers
-- Learn modern tools and
+- Learn modern tools for

 ### Course structure
 This class will happen on a Discord server with a highly configurable AI bot that will assist each student with the development and management of their capstone project.